sosprz/nettemp_client/README.md

 ```

 **Interactive Device Discovery:**
-Use `nettemp_config.py` → Configure MQTT Bridge → Autodiscover MQTT Devices to scan for devices and select which ones to whitelist.
+Use `nettemp config` → Configure MQTT Bridge → Autodiscover MQTT Devices to scan for devices and select which ones to whitelist.

 **Global Exclusions:**
 ```yaml